Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-To summarize: \begin{principle}{}{}{x:principle:notreallyaboutmatrices} The connection between random matrices and the \(\zeta\)-function is not actually about random matrices: all that really matters is the \(\beta=2\) repulsion \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})} on the zeros\slash{}eigenvalues.
-Random matrices, either Haar-random from \(U(N)\) or products of tridiagonal matrices~\hyperlink{x:biblio:KN}{[{\xreffont 60}]}, just happen to be convenient ways to generate such distributions. \end{principle} However, for historical reasons, and for lack of an alternate term which applies more generally, we have: \begin{principle}{}{}{x:principle:callthemeigenvalues} It is common to refer to the \(N\) points in the \(\CbetaE(N)\), as ``eigenvalues'', even if they arise in another way. \end{principle} The description we have given is incomplete and our claim of a connection between the \(\CUE\) and the \(\zeta\)-function is perhaps not persuasive, so in \hyperref[x:section:RMThistory]{Section~{\xreffont\ref{x:section:RMThistory}}} we provide more details about random matrix eigenvalues, random unitary polynomials, and the connection with L-functions.
-Then in \hyperref[x:section:rmtwaves]{Section~{\xreffont\ref{x:section:rmtwaves}}} we return to our main theme and explore carrier waves in random polynomials from the \(\CUE\). \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 6 RMT and L-functions: terminology and history} \typeout{************************************************} \begin{sectionptx}{RMT and L-functions: terminology and history}{}{RMT and L-functions: terminology and history}{}{}{x:section:RMThistory} \begin{introduction}{} The \(\CbetaE\) were not how Random Matrix Theory (RMT) first arose in mathematical physics.
+To summarize: \begin{principle}{Principle}{}{}{notreallyaboutmatrices} The connection between random matrices and the local statistics of zeros of the \(\zeta\)-function is not actually about random matrices: all that really matters is the \(\beta=2\) repulsion \hyperref[betameasure]{({\xreffont\ref{betameasure}})} on the zeros\slash{}eigenvalues.
+Random matrices, either Haar-random from \(U(N)\) or products of tridiagonal matrices~\hyperlink{KN}{[{\xreffont 79}]}, just happen to be convenient ways to generate such distributions. \end{principle} However, for historical reasons, and for lack of a good alternate term, it is common to refer to the \(N\) points in the \(\CbetaE(N)\) as ``eigenvalues'', even if they do not arise from a matrix.

+The description we have given is incomplete and our claim of a connection between the \(\CUE\) and the \(\zeta\)-function is perhaps not persuasive, so in \hyperref[RMThistory]{Section~{\xreffont\ref{RMThistory}}} we provide more details about random matrix eigenvalues, random unitary polynomials, and the connection with \(L\)-functions.
+Then in \hyperref[rmtwaves]{Section~{\xreffont\ref{rmtwaves}}} we return to our main theme and explore carrier waves in random polynomials from the \(\CUE\). \end{subsectionptx} \end{sectionptx} \typeout{************************************************} \typeout{Section 7 RMT and \(L\)-functions: terminology and history} \typeout{************************************************} \begin{sectionptx}{Section}{RMT and \(L\)-functions: terminology and history}{}{RMT and \(L\)-functions: terminology and history}{}{}{RMThistory} \begin{introduction}{} The \(\CbetaE\) were not how Random Matrix Theory (RMT) first arose in mathematical physics.
 RMT came about in the 1950s as a way to understand complicated quantum mechanical systems.
 For example: the energy levels of a large atomic nucleus.
 The justification is that the Hamiltonian of the system is a large and complicated matrix with certain symmetries, and so the eigenvalues of the Hamiltonian should have similar statistical properties to a large random matrix with the same symmetries.